khdizon/API-Project_KD/README.md

-# APIs_Web-PricingAnalysis
+# API-Project
-How to use APIs for Web scraping and Pricing Analysis
+Using APIs for web scraping data for product pricing analysis.